Revisiting Natural Gradient for Deep Networks: Natural conjugate gradient

 Natural conjugate gradient, the manifold version of nonlinear conjugate gradient, is defined following the same intuitions~\citep{Shewchuck94}.
 The only problematic part of the original algorithm is how to obtain a new conjugate direction given the previous search direction and the current natural gradient.
 The problem arises from the fact that the two vectors belong to different spaces.
-The local geometry around the point where the previous search direction $d_{t-1}$ was computed is defined by $\mathbf{G}_{t-1}$, while the geometry around the new direction is defined by $\mathbf{G}_{t}$, where, in principle, $\mathbf{G}_{t-1} \neq \mathbf{G}_{t}$.
-Following~\cite{AbsMahSep2008} we would need to ``transport'' $d_{t-1}$ into the space of $\nabla_{N_t}$, an expensive operation, before we can compute a new direction using a standard formula like Polak-Riebiere.
+The local geometry around the point where the previous search direction $d_{t-1}$ was computed is defined by $\mathbf{F}_{t-1}$, while the geometry around the new direction is defined by $\mathbf{F}_{t}$, where, in principle, $\mathbf{F}_{t-1} \neq \mathbf{F}_{t}$.
+Following~\cite{AbsMahSep2008} we would need to ``transport'' $d_{t-1}$ into the space of $\nabla_{N_t}$, an expensive operation, before we can compute a new direction using a standard formula like Polak-Ribiere.
 Furthermore, the line search should be done along the geodesic of the manifold.

-\citet{GonzalezD06, HonkelaRKTK10} address these issues by making the assumption that $\mathbf{G}_{t-1}$ and $\mathbf{G}_t$ are identical (so $d_{t-1}$ does not need to be transported).
+\citet{GonzalezD06, HonkelaRKTK10} address these issues by making the assumption that $\mathbf{F}_{t-1}$ and $\mathbf{F}_t$ are identical (so $d_{t-1}$ does not need to be transported).
 This assumption is detrimental to the algorithm because it goes against what we want to achieve.
 By employing a conjugate gradient method we hope to make large steps, from which it follows that the metric is very likely to change.
 Hence the assumption can not hold.

 Computing the right direction is difficult, as the transportation operator for $d_{t-1}$ is hard to compute in a generic manner, without enforcing strict constraints on the form of $p_{\theta}$.
-We propose instead to solve for the coefficients $\beta$ and $\alpha$ that minimizes our cost, where $\frac{\beta}{\alpha}$ is the coefficient required in computing the new direction and $\alpha$ is the step size:
+Inspired by our new interpretation of the KSD algorithm, we propose instead to solve for the coefficients $\beta$ and $\alpha$ that minimizes our cost, where $\frac{\beta}{\alpha}$ is the coefficient required in computing the new direction and $\alpha$ is the step size:

 The new direction therefore is: